-Fortnite is arguably the best game in the world right now.
 If you want to play Fortnite in VR, the guide below will show you how.
-We’ll also show you some virtual reality Fortnite alternatives to check out which are even BETTER than the real game.
+We have full step-by-step tutorials on how to play Fortnite on the Meta Quest or PC VR headsets.
+We’ll also show you some virtual reality Fortnite alternatives that are even BETTER than the real game.

-When Fortnite came out back in July of 2017, it was available on all platforms, from mobile phones to the gaming consoles.
+When Fortnite came out in July 2017, it was available on all platforms, from mobile phones to gaming consoles.
 Since the game is completely free to play, it has attracted a massive global audience.

 - What is Fortnite?

-- How to Play Fortnite in VR on the Oculus Quest
+- How to Play Fortnite in VR on the Meta Quest (Tutorial)

 - Fortnite VR Disadvantages